 Cybercriminals are often heavily armed with rich information about their targeted organisation and its supply chain.
 Taking a note that the vast majority of data breaches have originated from a BEC attack, it is not surprising that adversaries are crafting highly credible, targeted emails that are virtually indistinguishable from those sent by colleagues, clients, and suppliers we are communicating with on a daily basis.

-As phishing attacks become more complex and sophisticated, the harder it becomes for users to identify one when it lands in their inbox.
+As phishing attacks become more complex and sophisticated, it becomes harder for users to identify one when it lands in their inbox.
 Financial institutions, as well as businesses from all other industries, should be ensuring their brand, clients, supply chain, and internal users are protected against BEC attacks by reinforcing their email security posture.

-At Red Sift, we help our clients protect the assets outside of their network by supporting them to implement the DMARC protocol.
-By closing the gap between what is provided by traditional email gateways and user awareness training, we empower users to quickly identify malicious emails and help to protect a companies email domain.
+At Red Sift, we help our clients protect assets outside of their network by supporting them to implement the DMARC protocol.
+By closing the gap between what is provided by traditional email gateways and user awareness training, we empower users to quickly identify malicious emails and help to protect a company's email domain.